A characterization of non-collapsed $RCD(K, N)$ spaces via Einstein tensors: Second principal term in weighted Riemannian case

 where $ j\geq 1$ and $r=\dist^g(x, y)$ and $\partial_r$ is the radial derivative from $x$, we give a sketch of this computation.
-Solve the first equation of (\ref{eq:recursion_mid}) to get the first equality of ({\ref{u_jrecur}).
-Note that $u_0$ is well-defined at $r=0$, so there is no angular variable.
-Then treat all terms with $u_{j-1}$ as inhomogeneous part in the second equation of (\ref{eq:recursion_mid}}), so that it becomes an ODE of $u_j$.
-The method of variation of parameters yields the second equation of (\ref{u_jrecur}). \end{proof}
+Solve the first equation of (\ref{eq:recursion_mid}), to get $u_0(x,y)=C(\xi)D^{-\frac{1}{2}}(y)$, note that $u_0(x,x)=1$, so $C(\xi)=1$, then we get the first equality of (\ref{u_jrecur}).
+To yield the second equation of (\ref{u_jrecur}), we first solve the corresponding homogeneous equation of the second equation of (\ref{eq:recursion_mid}), which is